dhowai/portfolio-4-meme-blog/README.md

         <img src="media/images/login-page-error.png">
     -   On successful login the user is then taken to the homepage.

--   Logged in dropdown options
+-   Logged in drop-down options
-    -   When a user has logged in they are given access to options under their username on the navigation bar.
+    -   When a user has logged in they are given access to options under their username in the navigation bar.
     -   When any of these options are updated a success message is displayed accordingly.

     -   Profile